Find all the info you need to have a great day at the park right here!

-We want you to choose literature that is appropriate for your students during this time of year.
-Please allow enough time for transition, warm-up, performance and clinic within your allotted time.
-Most ensembles perform 1 or 2 pieces, at the director's discretion.
-Choirs rotate on a 20 minute schedule, Bands and Orchestras on a 30 minute schedule.
-If you are attending during one of the non competition months we encourage you to perform music that fits that time of year.
-Including, no literature at all but simply fundamental clinics and vocal work.
+We'd like you to choose appropriate literature for your students this time of year.
+Please allow enough time for transition, warm-up, performance, and clinic within your allotted time.
+Most ensembles perform 1 or 2 pieces at the director's discretion, choirs rotate on a 20-minute schedule, and Bands and Orchestras on a 30-minute schedule.
+Suppose you are attending during one of the noncompetition months.
+In that case, we encourage you to perform music that fits that time of year, including no literature but fundamental clinics and vocal work.

 Elementary Choirs - what's the difference between the Open and Invitational Choir Division?
 Open is a slightly lower standard of rating than Invitational.
 The Invitational Division only allows you to compete in the Best in Class category during the festivals we offer that award.

-Ratings are 3 (Good), 2 (Excellent) or 1 (Superior) with pluses and minuses given at the directors discretion.
-Trophies are provided at the December, April and May festivals only.
-October, February and March festivals are designed to be clinics only.
+Ratings are 3 (Good), 2 (Excellent), or 1 (Superior), with pluses and minuses given at the director's discretion.
+Trophies are provided at the December, April, and May festivals, and October, February, and March festivals are designed to be clinics only.

 When is "Best in Class" awarded?
-Only after your judge has heard everyone in your category, they contact me immediately in an effort to catch you before you leave the park for the day - so I can get you your trophy.
-If you have already left for the day - you will have to send someone back to pick it up at a later time.
+Only after your judge has heard everyone in your category, they contact me immediately to catch you before you leave the park for the day - so I can get you your trophy.
+If you have already left for the day - you will have to send someone back to pick it up later.

 Note New Mailing Address: 401 North Carroll Ave.
 Suite 404 Southlake, TX 76092